 A moving allowance shall be provided by the calling congregation to assist the pastor with his/her move.
+Please refer to Appendix E: South Dakota Synod Moving Policy.

-E. Sabbath and Time Off
+F. Sabbath and Time Off

 Adequate time off for pastors is essential.
 Five days shall be the normal maximum work week for clergy.
 The regular discipline of appropriate time off in a week is important to the ongoing energy and wellness of the pastor for ministry.
 "Sabbath" rather than "day off" is recommended terminology.